 What is it ?¶

-Flamingo Carotene is an easy to use frontend build pipeline for Flamingo projects that are using the "pugtemplate" engine for serverside rendering.
+Flamingo Carotene provides an easy to use frontend build pipeline for Flamingo projects that are using the "pugtemplate" engine for serverside rendering.

-It introduces a modular concept to provide reusable modules and comes with a collection of npm packages, that provide useful features for frontend development.
+It introduces a modular concept and provide a collection of reusable of npm packages (modules), that provide features required in frontend development.

-Flamingo Carotene features pug based templating using atomic design as well as having the option to use webpack and sass for the frontend build.
+Flamingo Carotene features "pug" based templating using atomic design pattern and uses webpack and sass for the frontend build.

 The basic goals for Flamingo Carotene are: